 Scammers that use robocalling technology can be diligent, looking for new ways to get their calls through ever-evolving blocking solutions.

-Often callers attempt to hide their identity while using a mobile number that they are not approved to use, like that of the number of such a government agency or a legitimate company with which you might have a business relationship, or a phone number that you are not familiar with.
+Callers often attempt to hide their identity while using a mobile number they are not approved to use, like that of the number of a government agency or a legitimate company with which you might have a business relationship or a phone number that you are not familiar with.

 As stated above, the number will resemble (because it will contain your area code creating an impression as if it is from your neighbor or your friend).
 In this way, they hope to get you to pick up the phone while avoiding technology that might otherwise block the caller's actual mobile number.

-NOTE: Do not even try to outwit the bad person by deliberately providing false details.
+NOTE: Do not try to outwit the ominous person by deliberately providing false details.
 Simply hang up.
-Do not contact the company back, or any other number they send you, or any numbers (or ties in texts) you are sent.
+Do not contact the company back, any other number they send you, or any numbers (or ties in texts) you are sent.

-FYI or ICYMI: In the telecommunication sector, caller ID spoofing is popular.
+FYI or ICYMI: In the telecommunication sector, caller ID spoofing is prevalent.
 This issue affects landline, wireless, and IP-based telephone service providers alike.
 This isn't a problem exclusive to one carrier.

-Is it okay to pick up the phone, nowadays?
-The quick answer is no. It's most likely a robocaller.
+Is it okay to pick up the phone nowadays?
+The quick answer is no. It's most likely a robocall.

 They also say they're calling from the Social Security Administration or the IRS.
-(They aren't; either service that will ever harass you or claim compensation right away over the call.)
+(They aren't; either service will ever harass you or claim compensation immediately over the call.)

 They can even call to inform you that your car's warranty is about to expire and that your credit card interest rate may be reduced.
 Please be sure that you should NOT answer such calls.